 10. Build Better Parent-Teacher Relationships

-One of the most significant issues faced by teachers is arrogant parents.
-Maintaining a good parent-teacher relationship can help you a long way.
+One of the most significant issues faced by educators is arrogant parents.
+Maintaining an excellent parent-teacher relationship signifies one of the best professional qualities that a teacher can have.

 11. Help Parents To Handle A Bad Report Card